m-bouville/investing-by-numbers/README.md

 Investing by numbers  --  Mathieu Bouville, PhD
 ===============================================

 The world of investing has many tribes: some buy and hold, others pick stocks (which takes time and skill, and incurs trading costs).
 The coolest kids on the block are into day-trading (which is time-consuming and more lucrative for the intermediaries than for the traders themselves).
 The latter kind of speculation generally relies on charts (hence "chartism").
-Part of it is magic and superstition, part of it is mathematical tools.
-The mathematical strategies that are objective can be backtested, i.e. we can see what would have happened had we applied them in the past.
+Part of it is magical thinking and superstition, part of it is mathematical tools.
+The mathematical strategies that are objective can be backtested, i.e. we can see what would have happened had we applied them in the past: no need to believe in magic.

 ### Keeping it slow
 A key characteristic of any strategy is its time scale.
-A strategy that can tell that the stock market is overpriced will necessarily trade infrequently because it may take years to be proven right: in the nineties the market was more overpriced than in 1929, but it stayed overpriced for years before crashing.
+A strategy that can tell that the stock market is overpriced will necessarily trade infrequently because it may take years to be proven right: in the late nineties the market was more overpriced than in 1929, but it stayed overpriced for years before crashing.

 Some indicators aim at telling that the market is in a trend (up or down).
 If one expects the market to keep trending up one buys, if one expects a downward trend one sells.
 Such trends can exist over minutes or years.
 Trading on the shorter time scales is a full-time activity.

-I use monthly data starting in the 19th century (I deal with stocks as an asset class rather than with indivdual stocks), not daily or tick-by-tick data from the past few years.
+I use monthly data starting in the 19th century (I deal with stocks as an asset class rather than with individual stocks), not daily or tick-by-tick data from the past few years.
 Two advantages of strategies trading less often are:
 - they are less time consuming, i.e. not a full-time job,
 - the trading costs are not as huge an issue.
 I test the strategies,